Junior Bollywood artists urge Maharashtra CM to help | ExBulletin

 The second lockdown in Maharashtra severely affected junior performers in the entertainment industry.

-Days after the state government extended anti-COVID-19 restrictions by 15 days, the Mahila Kalakar Sangh, or the women’s wing of junior artists, asks Chief Minister Uddhav Thackeray to reach out to her.
+A few days after the state government expanded additional 15-day anti-COVID-19 restrictions, Mahila Kalakar Sangh, or the women’s wing of junior artists, asks Chief Minister Uddhav Thackeray to reach out to her.

 Without work or money for a month, the Sangh the members are in desperate need of help.